Skip Navigation

 About SBIR and Federal Agency Sponsors

 The Small Business Innovation Research (SBIR) program was established under the Small Business Innovation Development Act of 1982 (P.L.
-97-219) and was authorized until September 30, 2008 by the Small Business Reauthorization Act of 2000 (P.L.
-106-554).
-A reauthorization has not yet been completed by Congress, however several extensions have been given and the SBIR program has been extended several times.
+97-219) and is currently authorized until September 30, 2017.